-We all know how important and challenging it’s to not only create and expand your player base but also to retain it.
-Some games re-engage their players by facilitating communal systems, such as guilds to enforce social commitments to the game.
+We all know how important and challenging it’s to create and expand your player base and retain it.
+Some games re-engage their players by facilitating communal systems, such as guilds, to enforce social commitments to the game.
 Others use exclusive limited-time events and content to instigate FOMO among players.
-Then there are games that rely on publishing more and more content, levels, and story to give their players a reason to come back.
+Then some games rely on publishing more and more content, levels, and story to give their players a reason to come back.

 There are many things to consider when building an appointment loop, including:

-- Level of involvement: do you hand in rewards directly (a gift) or do you require tasks to be completed?
+- Level of involvement: do you hand in rewards directly (a gift), or do you require completed tasks?

 - Randomness level: Can players expect to know what they get as rewards, or is there a gacha (loot-box) mechanic involved?

 First, we’ll take a look at what data tells us about the popularity of these appointment mechanic components in different game categories.
 To be more specific, we’ll take a high-level look at the top 200 grossing games (US market, iOS) in Casual, Mid-Core, Sports & Racing, and Casino and identify similarities and differences between these categories, as well as which features appear to differentiate the best performing games from the rest.
 If you’re interested in finding out more about how we categorize games here at GameRefinery, please make sure to check out this blog post on the topic.